Linda K. Neuman

-Linda K. Neuman (born 1948) is an American attorney and jurist who served as a justice of the Iowa Supreme Court from August 4, 1986, to July 11, 2003.
+Linda Kinney Neuman (born June 18, 1948) is an American attorney and jurist who served as a justice of the Iowa Supreme Court from August 4, 1986, to July 11, 2003.
 She was appointed from Scott County, Iowa.

 Early life and education

-Neuman was born in Chicago in 1948.
-She moved to Denver with her family in 1956.
-Neuman received a Bachelor of Arts degree from the University of Colorado Boulder in 1970 and a Juris Doctor from the University of Colorado Law School in 1973.
+Neuman was born in Chicago, Illinois on June 18, 1948, the daughter of Harold S. and Mary E. Kinney.
+She moved to Denver, Colorado with her family in 1956.
+She received a Bachelor of Arts degree from the University of Colorado Boulder in 1970 and a Juris Doctor from the University of Colorado Law School in 1973.
+She married Harry G. Neuman in 1977, with whom she would have two children.

 Career

 After marrying her husband in 1977, Neuman moved to the Quad Cities region.
 She worked as a trust officer at a local bank and was a professor at the University of Iowa before her appointment as a judicial magistrate for Scott County, Iowa.
 She was appointed to the Iowa Supreme Court by Governor Terry Branstad in 1986, becoming the first woman to serve on the court.

 Neuman was inducted into the Iowa Women's Hall of Fame in 2015.